 The ideal candidate will have a background that includes a high-level of strategic leadership and management combined with an extraordinary understanding of relationship-driven philanthropy, partnership and constituent management with an emphasis on understanding the culture of landowners.
 The ability to strategize, conceptualize, plan, organize, critically analyze, and follow through with programs, projects, budgets, staff, Board of Directors and advisory committee members, other volunteers, and a variety of constituencies is required.
 Successful candidates will possess strong management and team-building skills, including ability to set clear priorities, realistic but ambitious goals, and delegate effectively.

 Executive level achievement in the fields of conservation, environmental education, advocacy, policy, law and/or related fields is preferred but not required.
 Nonprofit management experience is desired.
 A bachelor’s degree from an accredited college or university is required; a master’s degree is desired.

 The target salary for this position is $110,000 - $130,000 with some flexibility.
-Benefits include a robust health care package which include medical, dental and vision benefits, paid time off for vacation, family care, mental and physical health, religious holidays, civic duties and bereavement, as well as the opportunity to participate in a retirement plan.
+Benefits include a robust health care package which include medical and dental benefits, paid time off for vacation, family care, mental and physical health, religious holidays, civic duties and bereavement, as well as a retirement plan.

 For more information about Arizona Land and Water Trust, please visit www.alwt.org